kolinkrewinkel/Polychromatic/Readme.md

 * Evan Brooks for bringing the idea to my [attention](https://medium.com/p/3a6db2743a1e).
 * [Tony Arnold](https://twitter.com/tonyarnold) for putting up with my antics and helping me develop this thing!
-* [Boris Bügling](https://github.com/neonichu) for giving me some concept of how to get started with a plugin for this, even though I discarded all of your code.
+* [Boris Bügling](https://github.com/neonichu) for giving me some concept of how to get started with this plugin.
 * Everyone who provided feedback and testing.

 ###Personal